 2.)
 UV Rays – Good o’l sunshine will help diminish the rash, especially in the early stages.
-Lay out a bit or take a trip to the tanning bed but, DO NOT burn yourself as that is sure to exacerbate the itching and make matters worse.
-A quick 20-30 minutes in natural sunlight or about 10 minutes in tanning bed will certainly help…just don’t overdue it.
+Lay out a bit or take a trip to the tanning bed, but DO NOT burn yourself as that is sure to exacerbate the itching and make matters worse.
+A quick 20-30 minutes in natural sunlight or about 5-7 minutes (no more than 10 minutes) in a tanning bed will certainly help…just don’t overdue it.
 The quickest recovery I’ve heard of was a girl that hit the tanning bed 3-4 days a week for 10 minute intervals each time…she knocked out her pityriasis rosea in 4 weeks from the time she noticed her herald patch.
 Now, everyone has different skin sensitivities, so this obviously won’t work for everyone.
 Just get as much sunshine (real or fake) as you can without burning or exacerbating the itch/rash.
 Listen to your body…don’t overdo it.

 FOR THE ITCH